-If you travel to Iran, North Korea, Sudan, or Syria for business-related travel, please be aware that UCSB cannot reimburse your travel expenses and you will be in violation of U.S. law if you have not obtained a license from the U.S. Department of the Treasury ahead of your travel dates.
+If you travel to Iran, North Korea, Sudan, Syria, or Crimean region of Ukraine for business-related travel, please be aware that UCSB cannot reimburse your travel expenses and you will be in violation of U.S. law if you have not obtained a license from the U.S. Department of the Treasury ahead of your travel dates.
 If you need to travel to these countries, please contact the Office of Research’s Export Control staff at email@example.com so we can facilitate your license application.
 Please note that licenses take between 4 to 10 months to obtain, so notification of travel to these countries must be forwarded to the Office of Research Export Control staff as early as possible.

 The Office of Foreign Asset Control (OFAC) in the Department of Treasury requires all business-related travel, including conference attendance, to obtain a special license prior to travel to a very select set of countries.
 This list is subject to change.

 Note that this is not a new restriction.
 It has been in place for many years and the University of California, as a result of specific, direct guidance from the Federal Government over the past few years has been working toward better compliance with these existing laws across its ten campuses.

 OFAC administers a number of different sanctions programs; the Sanction Programs and Country Information website helps the Office of Research Export Control staff determine if a license for business travel is required: